moehriegitt/hob3l/README.md

 This is 85 times faster.
 Over half of the time is spent on writing the STL file, which is 23MB -- STL is huge.
 Loading and converting only takes 0.23s.

+## Supported Output Formats

+`STL`: The output format of `hob3l` for which it was first developed, is STL.
+This way, the input SCAD files can be converted and directly used in the slicer for 3D printing.

+`PS`: For debugging and documentation, including algorithm visualisation, `hob3l` can output in PostScript.
+This is how the overview images on this page where generated: by using single-page PS output, converted to `PNG` using `GraphicsMagick`.
+For debugging, mainly multi-page debug PS output was used, which allows easy browsing (I used `gv` for its speed and other nice features) comparison of different runs and step-by-step analysis of what is going on during the different algorithm runs.
+The PS modules has a large number of command line options to customise the output.

+`JS/WEBGL`: For prototyping SCAD files, a web browser can be used by using the JavaScript/WebGL output format.
+The SCAD file can be edited in your favourite editor, then for visualisation, `hob3l` can generate WebGL data, and a reload in the browser will show the new data.
+This package contains auxiliary files (e.g. the surrounding .html file with the WebGL viewer that loads the generated data) so this is immediately usable.

+`SCAD`: For debugging intermediate steps in the parser and converter, SCAD format output is available from several processing stages.

 ## Rendering Differences